dymmond/edgy/docs/tips-and-tricks.md

 ### Prepare the application to allow migrations

-Now it is time to tell the application that your models and migrations are managed by Saffier.
+Now it is time to tell the application that your models and migrations are managed by Edgy.
 More information on [migrations](./migrations/migrations.md) where explains how to use it.